Mark and Paul, short and long term-fostering

-In April 2016, Mark and Paul began their application process to become foster carers.
-Since beginning their fostering journey, the couple has housed a number of children requiring urgent care but in January 2019 they received their first long term placement, a sibling group of three young children.
+Since beginning their fostering journey in 2016, Mark and Paul housed a number of children requiring urgent care and in January 2019 they received their first long-term placement, a sibling group of three children.

 “There shouldn’t be any misconceptions around couples from the LGBTQ community fostering children and youth in need of a family and a roof over their heads. “